vectorgrp/sil-kit/docs/vibes/vibregistry.rst

 VIB-Registry API
 ----------------
-The vib-registry shared library needs to reside in the process's current working directory for this function to work properly.
+The vib-registry shared library needs to reside in the search path specified in the extension configuration (see :doc:`../configuration/extension-configuration`).
 The shared library is loaded, validated and an instance of :cpp:class:`IIbRegistry<ib::extensions::IIbRegistry>` is constructed.
 The corresponding header file is ``ib/extensions/CreateExtension.hpp``.